RECOMMENDED: MARKETING ARTICLES

 IMPORTANT: The majority of the articles here are recent, but you may find resources that date from 2013.
 Nonetheless, everything is extremely valuable if you intend to master the market.
 The goal is to provide all the greatest insights and information published online in these last years, “marketing/advertising milestones” so to speak, so that you know everything there is to know from the Internet on Marketing/Advertising in order to master Marketing today.

-LAST UPDATE: This page was last updated in November 22 of 2017
+LAST UPDATE: This page was last updated in February 03, 2019

 The list is decrescent, which means that the latest added article by PETERSON TEIXEIRA is the one on the top of the list.
 This doesn’t necessarily mean that the article’s publishing date is also recent because as said before, the objective is to collect all marketing-related masterpieces from the whole Internet.
 Finding the needles in the haystack is the goal, not be the news.